MewsSystems/developers/ExchangeRateClient/Job.md

 ## Mews Frontend

 The latter two are SPAs.
-Distributor is done using our current React-based stack (este.js-like).
+Both Distributor and Navigator are done using our current React-based stack.
-Navigator is waiting to be migrated from Angular.js (v1).

 In case of Commander, the frontend is consisted of multiple SPAs and some inline JS code.
 Our current frontend team is unifying it with our React stack as quickly as possible, but as many technolgies were used there in the past, it takes some time.